j-5chneider/sysreview/README.md

 How to use the template for guiding the planning phase and registration of your systematic review or meta-analysis:

-1. Pull the project from github
+1. Pull the project from github into a new R-Project
-2. Check out the file "form_template.html":
+2. Check out the file "form_template.html" from your new R-Project or [here](https://raw.githack.com/j-5chneider/sysreview/master/form_template.html):
    (a) Which aspects are relevant for your systematic review or meta-analysis?
    (b) Need further information?
 Click the show sources button.
 That'll show you the wording from PRISMA-P, PROSPERO and MARS.
 3. Open the "form_template.Rmd" file and enter your information.